PID Zones Explained: Prices, Zones & When You Need Them

 Why Zones Exist in PID

 The PID system covers Prague and the area around it.
 To keep ticket prices fair for everyone, PID uses a zone system.
+The PID system starts at the center (Zone P) and moves outward.
+And even if the airport is 17 km away from the center, it sits right at the edge of the Prague territory.

-Simply put: the farther you travel from Prague, the more zones you cross.
+How these zones work: the farther you travel from Prague, the more zones you cross.
 The number of zones you pass through determines the cost of your ticket.

 Examples of fare price calculations using PID-zones